 |In quality assurance, you examine the plan to see if it was effective in avoiding any potential flaws.||In quality control, you look for flaws in the product and try to fix them while it’s being made.|

-As a part of quality management, you must ensure and get all the benefits of maintaining quality assurance QA within your company.
+As a part of the quality management system, you must ensure and get all the benefits of maintaining quality assurance (QA) within your company.
 Though, you also have an option of outsourcing QA through third-party companies.
 The following are some of the advantages of maintaining QA within your business.
 An assurance quality control system helps you to continually meet your product or services in a more streamlined and effective manner.

 - You can have improved process controls,